Tourism sector pleads for wage-subsidy extension

-But beginning later this month, the government intends to start scaling back the program with an eye toward eliminating it in entirely at the end of the year.
+But the government intends to start scaling back the program with an eye toward eliminating it in entirely at the end of the year.

 "Winding down and phasing out the CEWS program for all businesses at the same time does not make sense," Susie Grynol, president of the Hotel Association of Canada, said during a press conference Thursday.